From Discs to Downloads, Forrester Research Inc., August 2003 (20 pages; US$895).

 Other aspects of the report include a run-down on the industry responses of Stage Two and a commentary on the subsequent business models currently evolving during Stage Three.

-They describe viable online legitimacy as an "incomparably more complex undertaking than the setting-up of unauthorised distribution models" and talk about the complex technological requirements of Digital Rights Management (DRM) and Copy Control Technologies (CCT).
+They describe viable online legitimacy as an "incomparably more complex undertaking than the setting-up of unauthorised distribution models" and talk about the complex technical requirements of Digital Rights Management (DRM) and Copy Control Technologies (CCT).

 They highlight the extreme competitiveness of the Stage Three arena, with services reaching out to secure new marketing routes through partnership deals with broadband suppliers, with the telephony industry, with computer hardware manufacturers, with other established market-segmented life-style brand identities, even with - if Napster's deal with Penn State is anything to go by - academic institutions.